 Ios is known as the party island for Greeks.
 Mykonos steals the thunder normally because of how exclusive and done up it is, but those that want to party without breaking the bank come to Ios.
 The Chora is actually quite picturesque as it’s built alongside a hill but I found it to be better for pictures from afar (of the Chora) than walking within it.

-Perhaps it’s because I had been to so many other islands before Ios but the inside of the Chora was not as impressive as others.
-Nevertheless, the island still boasts incredible mountain landscapes and perhaps the best beaches in the Cyclades.
+Perhaps it’s because I had been to so many other islands before Ios but the inside of the Chora was not as impressive as others even though it was a beautiful ancient city.
+Nevertheless, the island still boasts incredible mountain landscapes and perhaps the most pristine beaches in the Cyclades islands.

 Again, the Cyclades are not the top beach spots in Greece.
 That honor would go to the islands in the Ionian sea like Kefalonia, Zakynthos, and Lefkada.
 The beaches in the Cyclades do not compare to those islands.
 Ios is probably as close as it gets from the places I visited.
-There are long sandy stretches of beach with super clear blue waters.
+There are long stretches of sandy beaches with super clear blue waters.

 #8 – Santorini

 Santorini needs no introduction to anyone.
-It’s the most visited island in Greece and probably one of the most visited islands in the world (if not the most).
-Millions of people come here every year which automatically makes it a less desirable place for me.
+This horseshoe shaped island is the most visited island in Greece and probably one of the most visited islands in the world (if not the most).
+I’ts not your typical Cycladic island but millions of people come to this beautiful volcanic island every year which automatically makes it a less desirable place for me.